EU Unveils Plan To Counter US Green Subsidies, China Competition - UrduPoint

 There will also tax benefits available for investments in production facilities in defined, strategic net-zero sectors.

-The measures are a response to a landmark US spending bill last year that funnels $370 billion into subsidies for America's energy transition -- including tax cuts for US-made electric cars and batteries, which left European manufacturers dismayed.
+- Dialogue with US - The proposals are a response to a landmark US spending bill last year that funnels $370 billion into subsidies for America's energy transition -- including tax cuts for US-made electric cars and batteries, which has left European manufacturers dismayed.

-European countries are unnerved by parts of the Inflation Reduction Act (IRA) since it offers lavish advantages for US buyers of electric vehicles if they "Buy American".
+European countries are unnerved by parts of the Inflation Reduction Act (IRA) which offers lavish advantages for US purchasers of electric vehicles if they "Buy American".

-The EU's response was worked out against a backdrop of disagreement among member states on how best to protect Europe's businesses, and fears of triggering a trade war.
+The EU response was worked out against a backdrop of disagreement among member states on how best to protect Europe's businesses, and fears of triggering a trade war.

-While countries like France support state aid expansion, others argue that would help only richer member states and fragment the single market.
+While countries like France support state aid expansion, others argue it would help only richer member states and fragment the single market.

-EU leaders will discuss the proposals at a summit in Brussels next week, and final decisions on the bloc's response are expected in March.
+The EU's competition chief Margrethe Vestager however insisted the bloc would act carefully and the relaxation of state aid rules would be "temporary, well targeted".

+"Any action we take must preserve the integrity of our single market," she said.

 The EU is pushing the United States to make exemptions for European companies.
 But a special joint taskforce set up to address Brussels' concerns has yielded little fruit.